 16 Creative Ways to Use PebbleGo in the Classroom

-Set Up Research Stations
+1. Set Up Rotation Stations

-Discover a PebbleGo Fact of the Day
+2. Discover a "PebbleGo Fact of the Day"

-Write Student-made eBooks from PebbleGo Research
+4. Write eBooks Based on Research

-Engage in Free Reading Time
+7. Engage in Free Reading Time

-Conduct Basic Research and Practice Writing
+8. Conduct Basic Research and Practice Writing

 Each article in PebbleGo has 5 tabs of information.
 Create a simple graphic organizer with 5 shapes to fill in.
 Direct students to fill in the shapes with one fact from each tab.
 When they finish, have them create a 5-box comic strip with illustrations for each of the 5 facts they found.

-Play Classroom Games
+9. Play Classroom Games

 Many of the embedded games in PebbleGo modules lend themselves well to classroom games.
 For example, play the Multi-Match game in the Biographies unit as a class.
 Project the game for the class.
 In small groups, have the students race to find where the information appears in PebbleGo.
 Once they raise their hands to show you the article and tab, they can answer the question and earn a point for their group.

-Practice Reading Fluency
+11. Practice Reading Fluency

 Project an article for the class or a reading group, and have the sound connected.
 Read the text aloud first as a class.
 Then read the embedded vocabulary terms.
 Press the speaker button to listen and follow along, then turn the sound off and see if the students can keep up with the highlighted text (fluency)...first silently in their heads, then aloud.
 Assign independent practice.

-Dive Deeper into a Topic
+12. Dive Deeper into a Topic

-Many state and national standards for K-3 are covered in PebbleGo in some form or another.
+Many state and national standards for K-2 are covered in PebbleGo in some form or another.
 When you are studying ocean animal habitats or life cycles, pull up an article from PebbleGo Animals.
 Read it together, talk about the academic terms, and watch a video of the animal in its environment.
 When you are celebrating Martin Luther King Jr.’s birthday, pull up his biography article in the Biographies module.
 Look at the timeline of important events from his life, then watch the video of an excerpt of his “I Have a Dream” speech..
 For a complete content list of articles, view Content Maps under “Resources” at pebblego.com

-Conduct Experiments with Hands-On Science Instruction
+14. Conduct Experiments with Hands-On Science Instruction

 Every article in the Science module includes up to 3 activities that will make science come alive in your classroom and help you teach literacy at the same time!
-In the printable activities you will find a “Share What You Know” form to encourage research, a hands-on experiment you can do as a whole class or in an exploration station, and/or questions for understanding for reading comprehension and nonfiction writing practice.
+In the printable activities you will find a “Share What You Know” sheet to encourage research, a hands-on experiment you can do as a whole class or in an exploration station, and/or questions for understanding for reading comprehension and nonfiction writing practice.
 For an example, check out the amazing hands-on experiment and other activities in the “What is Light” article.

-Practice Inquiry-Based Discovery
+15. Practice Inquiry-Based Discovery

-Create a simple graphic organizer with four sections: I Know, I Want to Know, I Predict, and I Learned.
-(To address additional skills—have them make a prediction before they research) Example: Introduce a topic, like “cells.”
-Give some background information, watch the 2 videos in the PebbleGo Science article together, then have the students write 3 things they already know about cells.
-Have them write 3 questions about cells in the “I Want to Know” area, make one prediction based on a question they have, and then have them research.
-Use PebbleGo as a starting point.
-Add in library books, other digital resources you have, and the hands-on experiments.
-Pair students up and have them share with a partner what was the most surprising thing they discovered.
+Create a simple graphic organizer with four sections: “I Know”, “I Want to Know”, “I Predict”, and “I Learned.”
+For Example, introduce a topic, like “cells.”
+Have students write 3 things they already know about cells.
+Next, have them write 3 questions about cells in the “I Want to Know” area, and make one prediction based on a question they have.
+Then, have them conduct their own research in PebbleGo as they strive to fill in the “I Learned” section.
+If you wish, you can use PebbleGo as a starting point, and have students add in library books, other digital resources you have, and hands-on experiments.

-Compare Fiction and Nonfiction, Realistic and Not Realistic
+16. Compare Fiction and Nonfiction, Realistic and Not Realistic

 Teach critical thinking skills with PebbleGo.
 Read a fiction text or find a current social media blurb as a class, then “fact-check” it in PebbleGo.
 Could it really happen?
 Are there some kinds of fiction that is more fact-based than other kinds?
 Ex: Eric Carle’s “The Very Hungry Caterpillar” versus “Horton Hears a Who.”
 Which one has more realistic animal behavior in it?
 Pick an animal from PebbleGo and write a realistic fiction book about it.